harding/bitcoinops.github.io/_posts/en/newsletters/2020-12-23-newsletter.md

 - **Succinct Atomic Swaps (SAS):** Ruben Somsen wrote a post and created a video describing a [procedure][news98 sas] for a trustless exchange of coins using only two transactions.
-Advantages of the protocol are that it requires less block space than existing coinswap protocols, it saves on transaction fees, it only requires consensus-enforced timelocks on one of the chains in a cross-chain swap, and it doesn't depend on any new security assumptions or Bitcoin consensus changes.
+The protocol has several advantages over earlier coinswap designs: it requires less block space, it saves on transaction fees, it only requires consensus-enforced timelocks on one of the chains in a cross-chain swap, and it doesn't depend on any new security assumptions or Bitcoin consensus changes.